soootaleb/abcd/README.md

 1. on "connectionAccepted" the [main]->[net] "connectToPeer" for connecting to "knownPeers" provided by leader is not logged
 2. electionTimeout random set is not precise enought and creates simultaneous callForVoteRequests (OK if not even qorum)
+3. grant vote only one time before getting a heartbeat (with 5 nodes, got 3-4 terms before stabilizing a leader); due to #2 ?